marvi3/testMGMT/README.md

 ### This script requires a certain folder structure.

- - An example of such a folder structure can be found with two sample fuzzers AFL and honggfuzz
+An example of such a folder structure can be found with two sample fuzzers AFL and honggfuzz
- - It has to be executed inside of the first subfolder of the _runs_ folder which has the name of the SUT.
+ - The Script has to be executed inside of the first subfolder of the _runs_ folder which has the name of the SUT.
  - Inside this SUT folder each fuzzer has to have an own subfolder with a unique name.
  - Inside this fuzzer folder a folder with the name 00_vorlage has to exist.
  - Inside this 00_volage folder a file with the build and execution instructions called params.txt has to exist as well as all necessary binaries.